allcrux/currencies/README.markdown

 Basic Usage
 -----------

-Note that Currency class still exist by default.
-(is inherited from ISO4217::Currency to keep backward compatibility).

 There are two ways to get a currency object.
 The first is to simply make it.

     ISO4217::Currency.new('USD', :name => 'Dollars', :symbol => '$', :exchange_rate => 1)